aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1463-Non - Linear Dimensionality Reduction Methods.md

 ### t-SNE Strengths

-* **Works well for Non-Linear data:** It can interpret the complex relationship between features.
-Using this relationship, the points which are similar in high dimensions are projected close together in low dimensions.
+* **Works well for Non-Linear data:** It can interpret the relationship between features, regardless of how complex it is.
 * **Preserves Local and Global Structure:** t-SNE can preserve the data’s local and global structure.
 Therefore, points close by in the high-dimensional dataset also tend to be close in the low dimension dataset.

 ### t-SNE Weakness